eliasbnk/dev-setup/README.md

 After a little awhile all Packages & Applications should be installed. 😊

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# only continue to step 5, after all Packages & Applications install
+# only continue to step 5, after all Packages & Applications are installed
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 5. Downloading Visual Studio Code Extensions